LinChenMRI/ANNCEST/README.md

 We thank Moritz Zaiss and coauthors for sharing their Z-spectrum simulation code at https://github.com/cest-sources/BM_sim_fit.git

-If you use this code, please cite the abovementioned paper.

 Welcome your comments and suggestions.

 For more information, please visit: https://linchenmri.com